zicoz18/local-subnet-development-tutorial/README.md

 # Set up your development environment for local subnet development
-// TODO: Table ıof contents ekle
 If you are not familiar with subnets, virtual machines or similar terminology you can refer to [Subnet Overview](https://docs.avax.network/subnets).

+// TODO: Table of contents ekle
+// TODO: Sayfa içindeki linklerin çalışmasını sağla
-TODO: Cheatsheet, genel adımlar vs diye bölebilirsin.
+// TODO: Cheatsheet, genel adımlar vs diye bölebilirsin.
 Common Errors diye bir section oluşturulabilir ve belli command'lere göre common error çözümleri sunulabilir

 ## Introduction

 This tutorial's goal is to deploy and start a basic subnet in your local machine.
 So that you can interact with the subnet using [Remix](https://remix.ethereum.org/) and [Hardhat](https://hardhat.org/).
-In this tutorial we will be using [avalanche-cli](https://github.com/ava-labs/avalanche-cli), to create and deploy the subnet.
+In this tutorial we will be using [avalanche-cli](ffhttps://github.com/ava-labs/avalanche-cli), to create and deploy the subnet.
 If you ever encounter an error refer to [Troubleshoot Common Issues](##Troubleshoot-Common-Issues) section.
 > avalanche-cli is in beta version.
 So it might get updated fairly frequently.
 It is best to refer to latest version from it's [github page](https://github.com/ava-labs/avalanche-cli).

 If you want to customize your subnet you can refer to the optional [Customize the Subnet](##Customize-the-Subnet) section, while creating your subnet.